 This course provides an introduction to the fundamental concepts in computer architecture.
-Topics may include: Basic system components, Performance measurements, Instructions and their representation, Number representation, Implementation of Arithmetic operations, Processor organization, Pipelining, Memory Hierarchy.
+Topics may include: basic system components, performance measurements, instructions and their representation, number representation, implementation of arithmetic operations, processor organization, pipelining, and the Memory Hierarchy.

 CSC 340 Networking and Data Communications